Invitation Homes (NYSE:INVH) Issues FY 2021 Earnings Guidance

 Invitation Homes (NYSE:INVH) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.380-$1.460 for the period.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which was paid on Friday, May 28th.
+The business also recently announced a quarterly dividend, which was paid on Friday, May 28th.
 Stockholders of record on Tuesday, May 11th were issued a $0.17 dividend.
-This represents a $0.68 annualized dividend and a dividend yield of 1.81%.
+This represents a $0.68 dividend on an annualized basis and a dividend yield of 1.74%.
 The ex-dividend date of this dividend was Monday, May 10th.
-Invitation Homes’s dividend payout ratio is presently 53.13%.
+Invitation Homes’s payout ratio is currently 53.13%.

 Invitation Homes Company Profile